monikarav/An-AI-Based-System-for-Real-Time-Traffic-Accident-Analysis-and-Alerting/README.md

-# 🚦 AccidentGuard: Video-Based Accident Detection System
+# 🚦An AI-Enabled System for Real-Time Traffic Accident Analysis and Alerting.

 The AccidentGuard system is an intelligent video analytics platform designed to automatically detect road accidents from uploaded traffic or surveillance videos.
 By leveraging computer vision and machine learning techniques along with a user-friendly web interface, the system helps authorities and organizations identify accident events efficiently and respond in a timely manner.